 Maybe The Way To Control Locusts Is By Growing Crops They Don't Like

-Locusts are not just a Biblical plague.
+Locusts are not just a biblical plague.
 They're swarming around the world.
 Still.
 Again.

-According to the Food and Agriculture Organization of the United Nations, the desert locust situation is serious in Yemen and the Indo-Pakistan border.
+According to the Food and Agriculture Organization of the United Nations, the desert locust situation is serious in Yemen and at the Indo-Pakistan border.

 "One swarm covering one square kilometers contains 50 million locusts, and this swarm can eat the equivalent of 100 tons per day," said Wajeeh Mutawakel, the director general of the Plant Protection Office in the Houthi rebel-controlled Yemeni capital Sanaa, the Middle East Eye reported.
 "This may cause disaster not only in Yemen but also in other countries, such as in Saudi Arabia."